WeAreWizards/blog/content/articles/tera-template-engine.md

     }
 }
 ```
 The actions read the next character and know what to do for each kind of character, eg. finding a number in a variable block will return the `lex_number` state function.
-The lexer ouput is a vector of tokens that ends with either a EOF or and error.
+The lexer ouput is a vector of tokens that ends with either a EOF or an error.

-You can read the whole lexer [on github](https://github.com/Keats/tera/blob/fddb8a0b82cba7374bd0552fed1cf831b8943395/src/lexer.rs), it is actually quite simple and readable.
+You can read the whole lexer [on GitHub](https://github.com/Keats/tera/blob/fddb8a0b82cba7374bd0552fed1cf831b8943395/src/lexer.rs), it is actually quite simple and readable.

 The parser is quite simple as well.
 Since we are either in text, in a variable block or in a tag block, we just handle those cases in a loop and use EOF to break.
 Each "state" knows how to parse itself so the main logic is actually only: